Redkiller5451/Powerplay/Demon Bluff Mods/README.md

 I kill a Minion when revealed.

 ### Emperor (Good, Villager) _POWER ROLE_
-I point to a Card, they are a Villager.
+I point to 3 Cards, they are Villagers.

 ### Jailor (Good, Outcast) _POWER ROLE_
 I pick three cards.
 Two are good, one is evil.
 They are all Silenced.

 ### Pacifist (Good, Villager) _POWER ROLE_
-Pick a card.
-I say if they are the Demon or not
+Pick 4 cards.
+If all are good, you win.

 ## OUTCASTS

 ### Veteran (Good, Outcast)
-If a Good card picks me, I execute them and undisguise.
-I lie and disguise.
+If a Good card picks me, I kill them, deal 2 damage and undisguise.
+I disguise.

 ### Flutist (Good, Outcast)
 I swap with an Evil.
 They say if they have been swapped.
 I disguise.